 Lord John Browne, one of the world’s most successful, respected and socially engaged CEOs and Greenberg, advisor to the world’s most admired leaders and founder of modern polling techniques, for formed a new CEO consultancy.

 Greenberg was inducted into the American Association of Political Consultants' "Hall of Fame."
 He has been described as "the father of modern polling techniques," "the De Niro of all political consultants," and "an unrivaled international 'guru.'"
 Esquire Magazine named him one of the most important people of the 21st century.
 Republican pollster Frank Luntz says, "Stan Greenberg scares the hell out of me.
 He doesn't just have a finger on the people's pulse; he's got an IV injected into it.
 He's the best."

 He is always on call because his research is relevant, innovative and deep, whether it is exploring the new economy, climate change, the Olympic Movement, new gender roles, political reform, or the hegemonic role of the millennials.

 Greenberg always works collaboratively with distinguished Republican pollsters and conducts the bi-partisan polls for NPR, The Los Angeles Times and the Bipartisan Policy Center.

 Greenberg and James Carville founded Democracy Corps, the leading organization providing in-depth research and strategic advice to progressive groups, candidates, and leaders.
 When Karl Rove listed in the Wall Street Journal 10 steps to regain the Republican majority, step one was to create a Democracy Corps of their own.
-The New York Times' Nate Silver rated Democracy Corps' polls the most accurate in the last presidential election.

 His book with Carville—It's the Middle Class, Stupid!—was a New York Times best seller.